DataDog/jmxfetch/tools/misbehaving-jmx-server/README.md

 - POST `/cutNetwork` - Denies any requests to create a new socket (ie, no more connections will be 'accept'ed) and then closes existing TCP sockets
 - POST `/restoreNetwork` - Allows new sockets to be created
 - GET `/beans/:domain` - Retrieves a list of bean names that are currently registered under the given domain.
 The length of this array should be exactly the number of beans under that domain
 - POST `/beans/:domain` - Declares how many beans should exist with this domain.
-Beans will either be created or destroyed to reach the desired amount.
-Payload should be JSON with 4 keys: `beanCount`,`scalarAttributeCount`,`tabularAttributeCount`,`compositeValuesPerTabularAttribute`.
+Beans are either created or destroyed to reach the desired amount.
+Payload should be JSON with four keys: `beanCount`,`scalarAttributeCount`,`tabularAttributeCount`,`compositeValuesPerTabularAttribute`.

 ## Bean Configuration
 - `beanCount` - Declares how many beans should be present in a specfic domain